sky-uk/ruby-bootcamp/exercises/cucumber/readme.md

 It will output suggested code to the console.

+### Cucumber's limitations

+Cucumber is only as good as the tools used within it, e.g. Capybara and Rspec.
+It is easy to use Cucumber as a smoke test, e.g. a framework for Capybara mimicking user interaction with the page.
+However speed can make or break a test (links being slow to load, so the step fails).
+It can be quite slow to run.
+If you find any others that would be useful for other people, please do a pull request and add them in!

 Ideally, Cucumber scenarios should be short, sweet, and user-friendly.

-### Cucumber's limitations

-TODO